 Luang Por explained that it is called the 'center' because when one is to reborn, one's refined human body or spirit would stop in the middle of the sphere first.
-When a father and a mother have an intercourse, the spirit which is waiting at the father's seventh base will be drawn through different bases, from the father's seventh to the first base, respectively, and continue to the mother's first base to the seventh base.
+When a father and a mother have an intercourse, the spirit which is waiting at the father's seventh base will be drawn through different bases, from the father's seventh to the first base, respectively, and continue to the mother's first base to the seventh base, respectively.
+Finally, the spirit will be embedded at the mother's seventh base.
 This is how a human being reborn.
 This 'center' is significant.
 When one is to reborn on earth, one has to rely on the 'center.'
 To enter nirvana, one needs to access the 'center' as well.
 The spirit travels the opposite way between persons who are to die and reborn.
 When one is to reborn, the mind travels outward.
 If one wishes not to reborn, the mind has to go inward through the center by way of resting the mind still only.